-As bizarre as the “latch test” sounds, it still recognized that something in pregnant lady pee was different than non-pregnant lady or man pee, a fact that 16th century European “piss prophets” also recognized.
-These so-called experts claimed that they could determine whether or not a woman was with child by the color and characteristics of her urine.
-Some also mixed urine with wine and observed the results, a test that might have seen some success, given that alcohol can react to proteins present in pregnant lady pee.
-Of course, these piss prophets didn’t limit their wee-wee divination to pregnant ladies; they could also, by examining urine, intuit whether the urine’s owner was suffering from any illness or disease.
+As bizarre as the “latch test” sounds, it still recognized that something in a pregnant person’s pee was different than non-pregnant urine, a fact that 16th-century European “piss prophets” also recognized.
+These so-called experts claimed they could determine whether or not a person was with child by the color and characteristics of their urine.
+Some also mixed urine with wine and observed the results, a test that might have seen some success, given that alcohol can react to proteins present in a pregnant person’s pee.
+Of course, these piss prophets didn’t limit their divination to pregnant people; they could also, by examining urine, intuit whether the urine’s owner was suffering from any illness or disease.

-One 16th century physician, Jacques Guillemeau, claimed that you could tell by a woman’s eyes whether she was pregnant.
+One 16th-century physician, Jacques Guillemeau, claimed you could tell by a person’s eyes whether they were pregnant.
 Guillemeau, author of an influential treatise on ophthalmology, claimed that as early as the second month, “a pregnant woman gets deep-set eyes with small pupils, drooping lids and swollen little veins in the corner of the eye.”
 That is likely not true, but he was right about one thing: Eyes can change during pregnancy, affecting your vision.
 This is why it’s not a good idea to get new contacts or prescription glasses during pregnancy.

-Early on in pregnancy, roughly six to eight weeks in, the cervix, labia and vagina can take on a dark bluish or purple-red hue, owing to the increased blood flow to the area.
+Early on in pregnancy, at roughly six to eight weeks, the cervix, labia, and vagina can take on a dark bluish or purple-red hue, owing to the increased blood flow to the area.
 This remarkable indication of pregnancy was first noticed in 1836 by a French physician.
 It later became known as Chadwick’s sign, after James Read Chadwick, an obstetrics doctor who brought the discovery up at a meeting of the American Gynecological Society in 1886.
-But given that you had to look at the vagina to see the sign, and how prudish 19th century doctors tended to be, it’s unlikely that Chadwick’s sign was used very often as an indicator of pregnancy.

 7. The Rabbit Test

-In the 1920s, two German scientists, Selmar Aschheim and Bernhard Zondek, determined that there was a specific hormone present in the urine of pregnant women that seemed to be linked to ovary growth; we now know it as human chorionic gonadotropin, or hCG.
-They figured this out by injecting the urine of pregnant women into sexually immature rabbits, rats, and mice, which would induce ovarian development.
-Most of the time, the pregnant lady pee would produce bulging masses on the animals’ ovaries, a sure indication of the presence of hCG.
+In the 1920s, two German scientists, Selmar Aschheim and Bernhard Zondek, determined that there was a specific hormone present in the urine of pregnant people that seemed to be linked to ovary growth; we now know it as human chorionic gonadotropin, or hCG.
+They figured this out by injecting the urine of pregnant people into sexually immature rabbits, rats, and mice, which would induce ovarian development.
+Most of the time, the pregnant person’s pee would produce bulging masses on the animals’ ovaries, a sure indication of the presence of hCG.
 So, the Rabbit Test was born.

 According to a contemporary medical journal, it worked like this: A sample of urine was injected into a group of young female mice over a period of five days.
 On the fifth day, the mice were killed and autopsied to examine the state of their ovaries.
 If their reproductive bits looked excited, the test was positive.
 If you wanted your results in less than five days, they could simply use more mice.